 (Moral Shock) Hamas (Religion & Politics)

-Moral shock constellates into a complex of disbelief, rage, and grief.
-In response to human violence, it is both an instinctive and normative motor of human action, one that consumes attention and commands action.
-As a structure of affect, moral shock, in and of itself, is blind; on its own, it determines nothing and comprehends less.
+Moral shock is a complex of fear, disbelief, rage, and grief.
+In response to human violence, moral shock is both an instinctive and normative motor of human action, one that consumes attention and commands action.
+But moral shock, in and of itself, is blind; on its own, it determines nothing and comprehends less.
 It is a brute fact.
 For its part, the “political” is not the same as moral shock.
 Political are a distinct and narrow but not separate set of questions regarding action and attribution.
 What is the cause of an action and what is its end-purpose?
 Who are the agents to whom one attributes responsibility for an action?
 What are the internal and external dynamics that determine any particular action or action in general?
 Questions such as these are painfully acute in relation to catastrophic suffering.
 What political forces and historical forces lead a people into violent debacle?
 Under whose leadership and authority do the people suffer, under what ideological conceptions, and according to what kind of strategic calculations and miscalculations?

 Setting aside moral shock, the horrific human toll of the October 7 terror-assault on civilians in the south of Israel is entirely legible on its own.
 The slaughter and mayhem were not irrational acts of irruptive rage, not the “natural” resistance of a people under occupation confined to an open-air prison.
 Proceeding in logical order from a set of ideological and operative premises, the assault on civilian life was engineered by military-political actors who considered and calculated (miscalculated) the balance of forces and probable outcomes with end-goals in mind.
 The men who planned and executed this assault understood in advance at least something of the staggering loss of life that the people of Gaza would suffer in the wake of a violent Israeli response.
 Was this all gamed out?
 Some here are speculating that the strategic assumption seems to have been that a full-on assault and mass casualty event would catalyze a multi-front war that would draw in Hezbollah in Lebanon and other regional actors, and a mass uprising of West Bank Palestinians all of which would overwhelm Israel.